Why Avoiding Website Legal Mistakes Is Important

 For example, if you’re claiming to run a successful tech company from your Silicon Valley office, it screams “fraud” to have your site’s domain name registered to you personally at a home address that’s an apartment located in Boise, Idaho.

-Although there are other legal pitfalls when running a business website, these are three of the most common that are simple to fix.
-Your Internet lawyer can review your website for other legal risks and advise you on what to change to protect yourself and your online business.
+Although there are other legal pitfalls when running a business website, these are three of the most common website legal mistakes that are simple to fix.
+An experienced Internet lawyer can review your site for other Internet legal mistakes and advise you on what to change to protect yourself and your business online.